-- Be appointed with the new insurance company and licensed in the state of the customer's residence prior to effecting the replacement. - Complete the appropriate insurance original application. - Check with Operations to determine whether the insurance carrier requires its own surrender form or state replacement form. - Complete a state replacement form where required (check with the Insurance Dept. regarding states requiring their own replacement form). - Obtain the surrendering carrier's original policy or complete a lost policy statement, signed by the customer. - Take into consideration whether or not the customer would incur additional charges, be subject to increased fees or charges (such as those relating to mortality and expense fees, investment advisory fees, or charges for riders and similar product enhancements). - Take into consideration prior exchanges made by the customer within the previous 36 months. - Ensure customer would benefit from product enhancements and improvements. - Complete the replacement section of appropriate Disclosure Form including signatures of the customer, the RR and a designated supervisor. - Send all original paperwork to Operations for processing.
+- Be appointed with the new insurance company and licensed in the state of the customer's residence prior to effecting the replacement. - Complete the appropriate insurance original application. - Check with Operations to determine whether the insurance carrier requires its own surrender form or state replacement form. - Complete a state replacement form where required (check with the Insurance Dept. regarding states requiring their own replacement form). - Obtain the surrendering carrier's original policy or complete a lost policy statement, signed by the customer. - Take into consideration whether or not the customer would incur additional charges, be subject to increased fees or charges (such as those relating to mortality and expense fees, investment advisory fees, or charges for riders and similar product enhancements). - Take into consideration prior exchanges made by the customer within the previous 36 months. - Ensure customer would benefit from product enhancements and improvements.
+Provide a copy of the current contract statement to Operations for principal review to determine if a customer would lose existing benefits. - Complete the replacement section of appropriate Disclosure Form including signatures of the customer, the RR and a designated supervisor. - Send all original paperwork to Operations for processing.